2KAbhishek/nvim2k/README.md

 But most importantly::

-**It's Easy to customize**: Has a simple and scalable config structure that promotes personalization, bring your keybindings, configs and plugins over, make **nvim2k: Your Personalized Development Environment**
+**Easy extensibility**: nvim2k has a simple and scalable config structure that promotes personalization, so go ahead, bring your keybindings, configs and plugins over, and truly make **nvim2k: Your Personalized Development Environment**

 ## ⚡ Setup